mfrachet/progressively/README.md

 #### E2E tests

-The project has a bunch of E2E tests using [Cypress](https://www.cypress.io/).
-The easiest way to run them is to use the SQLITE configuration and then:
+The project has a bunch of E2E tests using [Cypress](https://www.cypress.io/):

+- make sure to have postgres running
 - make sure to have the backend running
 - make sure to have the frontend running
 - inside the frontend package `./packages/@rollout/frontend`, run `$ npm run test:e2e`